jhaskinsjr/nebula/README.md

-additional work on syscall proxying; and (4) because syscall proxying is not yet complete, there is no printf(), thus, when execution completes, the sum of all the arguments passed is returned in register x10, which can be viewed in the simulator's output log.
+additional work on syscall proxying; and (4) because syscall proxying is not yet complete, there is no printf(), thus, when execution completes, the sum of all the arguments passed is returned in register x10, which can be viewed in the regile.py output log.

 ## Tests